Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Maurer-Cartan elements on homotopy Poisson manifolds

 Choose a local coordinate $(x^i,p_i,\xi^a)$.
 A degree $3$ function $\alpha=\rho^i_ap_i\xi^a-\frac{1}{3!}f_{abc}\xi^a\xi^b\xi^c$ is a Maurer-Cartan element if and only if $\frac{1}{2}l_2(\alpha,\alpha)+\frac{1}{24}l_4(\alpha,\alpha,\alpha,\alpha)=0.$ Define an anchor $\rho:E\rightarrow TM$ and a derived bracket $\dorfman{\cdot,\cdot}$ on $\Gamma(E)$ by

 According to \cite[Theorem 4.5]{Roytenberg2}, we have

-On the other hand, a straightforward calculation gives that Thus, the condition that $\alpha$ is a Maurer-Cartan element is equivalent to the fact that $(E,K,\rho,\dorfman{\cdot,\cdot},H)$ is a twisted Courant algebroid, which arises from the study of three dimensional sigma models with Wess-Zumino term \cite{strobl}.
+On the other hand, a straightforward calculation gives that Thus, the condition for that $\alpha$ is a Maurer-Cartan element is equivalent to that $(E,K,\rho,\dorfman{\cdot,\cdot},H)$ is a twisted Courant algebroid, which arises from the study of three dimensional sigma models with Wess-Zumino term \cite{strobl}.
 See \cite{XuM} for its close relation with coisotropic Cartan geometry. } \end{ex}

-We have seen that the research of a general homotopy symplectic manifold of degree $n$ and its Maurer-Cartan elements is inspired by many interesting geometric structures.
+We have seen that the study of a general homotopy symplectic manifold of degree $n$ and its Maurer-Cartan elements is inspired by many interesting geometric structures.
 Next, we will see that these structures naturally appear in the study of topological field theory.
-To be precise, it is known that there exists a systematic method to construct a topological sigma model from a symplectic NQ-manifold, which is called the AKSZ construction \cite{AKSZ}.
-We show that this construction can be extended to the case of a degree $n$ homotopy symplectic manifold $(\huaM,\{l_i\}_{2\leq i<\infty})$ with a degree $n+1$ Maurer-Cartan element $\alpha$.
+To be precise, it is known that there exists a systematic method to construct a topological sigma model from a symplectic NQ-manifold, which is called the Alexandrov-Kontsevich-Schwartz-Zaboronsky (AKSZ) formalism \cite{AKSZ}.
+We will show that this construction can be extended to the case of a degree $n$ homotopy symplectic manifold $(\huaM,\{l_i\}_{2\leq i<\infty})$ with a degree $n+1$ Maurer-Cartan element $\alpha$.
+To do this, we need the notion of a twisted symplectic NQ-manifold, which was introduced in \cite{IkedaXu} to describe the structure on the target supermanifold of the AKSZ sigma model with boundary.

-In \cite{IkedaXu}, the authors introduced the notion of a twisted symplectic NQ-manifold and constructed a AKSZ sigma model with boundary associated to a twisted symplectic NQ-manifold.
-Generally, it gives a topological sigma model with a background.

 \begin{defi} {\rm \cite{IkedaXu}} Let $(\mathcal{M},\{\cdot,\cdot\}_s)$ be a symplectic $N$-manifold of degree n and $\alpha$ a degree $n+1$ function on it.
 Then $(\mathcal{M},\{\cdot,\cdot\}_s,\alpha)$ is called a twisted symplectic $NQ$-manifold if there is a degree $n+1$ symplectic $NQ$-manifold $(T^*[n+1]\mathcal{M},\{\cdot,\cdot\},\Theta)$ such that \begin{itemize} \item[\rm(a)] $\{\cdot,\cdot\}_s=\{\cdot,\{\cdot,\Theta\}\}|_\mathcal{M}$;